ohthehugemanatee/ical-creator/README.md

 ## Caveats

 Obviously this is a very rough-and-ready little snippet.
 It blindly calls `eval` on whatever is in that events array file, so malicious (or really any) code in there can ruin your day, hide your keys, steal your car, or break up with your loved ones.

+And LLMs are not optimized for OCR.
+They do a surprisingly good job at it, but make sneaky mistakes all the time.

+And overall, this is a tool I made for me, for my own purposes.
+I am not responsible for whatever you do with it, or how it wrecks your (or anyone else's) life.

 ## Maintenance